ICC arrest warrants for Russian leaders: Criticism

+Following the issuance of arrest warrants against Russian officials, the Russian Federation authorities opened criminal proceedings against the judges of the Court and issued counter-arrest warrants against some of them.
+On 12 December 2025, a Moscow court sentenced to fifteen years in prison the aforementioned prosecutor Khan, the Italian vice-president of the Court, Salvatore Aitala, and seven other members of the panel that had issued the warrants against the Russian officials, who are therefore currently wanted by the Russian justice.

 Support

 Brazilian president Luiz Inácio Lula da Silva said Putin could be arrested in Brazil.

 Ukrainian foreign minister Dmytro Kuleba supported the ICC decision, tweeting: "International criminals will be held accountable for stealing children and other international crimes."
 Andriy Kostin, Ukraine's chief prosecutor, stated: "World leaders will think twice before shaking [Putin's] hand or sitting with Putin at the negotiating table...It's another clear signal to the world that the Russian regime is criminal".

 Canadian foreign minister Mélanie Joly supported the ICC decision, tweeting: "Canada stands firmly with the people of Ukraine."

 The former Leader of the Opposition and then new Prime Minister of the United Kingdom Keir Starmer supported the International Criminal Court's issuance of an arrest warrant for Putin, after he was indicted in the ICC.
 He also called for Russian leaders, including Putin, to be tried at The Hague for crimes against humanity.

 German justice minister Marco Buschmann stated that if Putin finds himself on German territory, he will be arrested.

 EU's chief diplomat Josep Borrell stated: "The EU sees the decision by the ICC as a beginning of the process of accountability and holding Russian leaders to account for the crimes and atrocities they are ordering, enabling or committing in Ukraine".

 ICC prosecutor Karim Khan stated: "Those that feel that you can commit a crime in the daytime, and sleep well at night, should perhaps look at history", pointing out that no one thought Slobodan Milošević would end up in The Hague.

 Brazilian foreign minister Mauro Vieira said Putin would face the risk of arrest if he entered Brazil.
 Brazilian president Luiz Inácio Lula da Silva reiterated this in September 2023 after initially suggesting Putin may be permitted to attend the 2024 G20 summit in Rio de Janeiro.

 Australian Foreign Minister Penny Wong explicitly tied Australia's sanctions to the ICC arrest warrants issued for President Putin and Maria Lvova-Belova, emphasizing that "those supporting Russia's illegal war will face consequences."
 This was communicated in an official media release by Australia's Department of Foreign Affairs and Trade.

 Japan noted the ICC warrants in its 2024 Diplomatic Bluebook coverage of Russia's war against Ukraine, reflecting continued support for the ICC.